top of page

 A foggy dusty photo with the Rocky Moutanis in teh background.
 In the middle ground is large sand dunes and people walking on the dunes.

-You may have never heard of the area of Mosca in the state of Colorado, but I am sure you have heard about the Great Sand Dunes National Park.
+You may have never heard of the Mosca area in Colorado, but I am sure you have heard about the Great Sand Dunes National Park.
 If your child with autism loves animals and the great outdoors, they will love everything about a vacation in Great Sand Dunes.
-This vacation will include lots of hiking, spotting wild animals, and of course, sandboarding on the dunes.
+This vacation will include lots of hiking, spotting wild animals, and, of course, sandboarding on the dunes.

 10. Madison, Wisconsin